openhab/openhab-addons/CONTRIBUTING.md

 ### Merge approval

-Docker maintainers use LGTM (Looks Good To Me) in comments on the code review to indicate acceptance.
+openHAB maintainers use LGTM (Looks Good To Me) in comments on the code review to indicate acceptance.

 A change requires LGTMs from an absolute majority of the maintainers of each